Variational convergence of the Scharfetter-Gummel scheme to the aggregation-diffusion equation and vanishing diffusion limit: Abstract

 \section{Abstract}

-In this paper, we explore the convergence of the Scharfetter--Gummel scheme for the aggregation-diffusion equation using a variational approach.
-Our investigation involves obtaining a novel gradient structure for the finite volume scheme that works consistently for any nonnegative diffusion constant, which allows us to study the discrete-to-continuum and zero-diffusion limits simultaneously.
+In this paper, we explore the convergence of the semi-discrete Scharfetter--Gummel scheme for the aggregation-diffusion equation using a variational approach.
+Our investigation involves obtaining a novel gradient structure for the finite volume space discretization that works consistently for any non-negative diffusion constant.
+This allows us to study the discrete-to-continuum and zero-diffusion limits simultaneously.
 The zero-diffusion limit for the Scharfetter--Gummel scheme corresponds to the upwind finite volume scheme for the aggregation equation.
 In both cases, we establish a convergence result in terms of gradient structures, recovering the Otto gradient flow structure for the aggregation-diffusion equation based on the 2-Wasserstein distance.